Welcome to Biotensegrity 101!

 Denièle-Claude Martin wrote the 2nd-ever book on biotensegrity, Living Biotensegrity: the interplay of tension and compression in the body.
 Martin has been an associate of Levin for well over a decade, and co-founded the first-ever BIG (Biotensegrity Interest Group) with him in 2009; the group still meets annually in Europe.

 The Stephen M Levin Biotensegrity Archive was established in 2015 to provide the science of biotensegrity and those who study it with an institutional home.
+Visit the Archive site to join the Archive email list, check out some resources, and to download a free and freely distributable BX 101 Study Guide, your own handy resource for learning the basics about biotensegrity.

 To learn more about tensegrity, a great place to start is Lionel Wolberger's TensegrityWiki,